 Hop aboard a ferry for a day of exploration and discovery on the beautiful island of Martha’s Vineyard, known for its many-hued “gingerbread” Victorian homes, its sea-captain houses in Edgartown and its laid-back resort culture.
 After touring the island and enjoying a seafood lunch in Oak Bluffs, you’ll have free time to peruse the island’s charming shops and galleries.
 Don’t forget to stop by the famous Black Dog Cafe!
 Please note: This optional excursion is seasonal and runs from May through mid-October.

 Valid government-issued identification is required for air travel within the United States.
 If you are not a U.S. citizen, please be sure to have your required identification with you as well.

-There are no major health risks associated with traveling to this region.
+There are no major health risks when traveling to this region.
 During the summer months, take care for sun exposure and heat.
-Be sure to check with your doctor or health care provider for the latest updates and personal travel requirements.
+It is always advisable to check with your doctor or healthcare provider for the latest updates and personal travel requirements.

 enjoyed trip.
 Had a great time.
 Hotels were great.
 Transation good.
 All envolved were great people.

 A look back in history